 The Office of Financial Assistance is required to have every student complete exit counseling.
 It is used to educate borrowers on their rights and responsibilities and provide information to enable them to determine which repayment option best fits their individual financial needs.
 It will take approximately 30-40 minutes to complete and is a good starting point for understanding your repayment options.

 What are my repayment options?

 See the repayment options for federal direct loans.
-Repayment options for federal loans now include Income-Based Repayment (IBR) and Pay As You Earn (PAYE) and new Revised Pay As You Earn (REPAYE) plans.
-Federal Family Education Loans (FFEL) and private loans will have different repayment options and you should contact the lender for those available options.
+Repayment options for federal loans include income-driven repayment methods such as Income-Based Repayment (IBR) and Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) plans.
+Federal Family Education Loans (FFEL) and private loans will have different repayment options and you should contact the servicer or lender for those available options.

 How much will my student loan payment be?

-Sign in to use the Repayment Estimator on StudentAid.gov to see your specific federal loan balances, the estimated monthly payments, and the total interest paid for each payment plan option.
+Sign in to use the Loan Simulator on StudentAid.gov to see your specific federal loan balances, the estimated monthly payments, and the total interest paid for each payment plan option.

 How can I determine a budget with my student loan payment?